 3. Similar to native UI creation

 One of the significant reasons why developers prefer native development instead of cross-platform framework involvement is the inability of the latter to cover the whole array of capabilities featured by separate platforms.
 We’re talking, primarily, about design (flat design for iOS; Material design for Android) and user device smart features (an app’s access to contacts, camera, GPS data, etc.).
-What’s the result of this method of implementing mobile software?

 4. Plentiful testing capabilities